 - Rinse and stem the chiles, leaving the seeds intact.

-- Drop the chiles into a blender or food processor; cover with white vinegar.
+- Add the chiles to a blender; cover with white vinegar.
+Puree until smooth.

-- Transfer the sauce to a pot and bring to a boil, stirring once or twice.
+- Transfer to a saucepan and bring to a boil, stirring once or twice.
+(Do not breathe in the fumes.)

 - After three days, carefully pour off (and save, if you like) all but a thin layer of vinegar, seal the jars, and refrigerate for up to a few months.